ssurenr/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3-use-1.rst

 This use case demonstrates how you can use Container Ingress Services (CIS), and Application Services 3 (AS3) Extenstions to:

-- Deploy a simple HTTP application (Container).
+- Deploy a simple HTTP application (container).
 - Expose the application using a Kubernetes Service.
 - Configure the BIG-IP system to load balance across the application (PODs).